-Every platform needs to be updated at some point of time, and that’s why these open source software testing tools come with custom commands and extensions which help you to create your own customized tools to suit your custom requirements.
+Every platform needs to be updated at some point of time, and that’s why these open source software testing methodology and tools come with custom commands and extensions which help you to create your own customized tools to suit your custom requirements.
 It’s crucial to build your own solutions as every company has its specific requirements which can’t be met simply with in-the-box solutions.

 Though some vendors also offer extensions but you need extensive documentation to guide you through creating it.

 One of the major reasons for the widespread adoption of these tools is, their multi-resourcefulness.
 These tools are the most advanced ones, and in pace with technological innovations that keep happening every now and then.
 These tools are used for testing on apps for both web and mobile, and on various technologies and platforms.
 Not only this, they even provide the required support to stay in pace with the technological advancements and evolution.